code-challenger/laravel-and-vuejs-GestionStagaire/commit.md

-fix vue select props type warning on 4/1/2016
+add frontend assets on 4/4/2016